visgl/deck.gl/docs/api-reference/geo-layers/great-circle-layer.md

+# GreatCircleLayer

-import {GreatCircleLayerDemo} from 'website-components/doc-demos/geo-layers';
+import {GreatCircleLayerDemo} from '@site/src/doc-demos/geo-layers';

 <GreatCircleLayerDemo />

-# GreatCircleLayer

-The `GreatCircleLayer` is a variation of the [ArcLayer](/docs/api-reference/layers/arc-layer.md).
+The `GreatCircleLayer` is a variation of the [ArcLayer](../layers/arc-layer.md).
 It renders flat arcs along the great circle joining pairs of source and target points, specified as latitude/longitude coordinates.

 > Starting v8.2, using this layer is identical to using the `ArcLayer` with props `greatCircle: true` and `getHeight: 0`.